gammasoft71/xtd/docs/writing_console_applications.md

 In addition to understanding how to create console applications, you should understand event-based programming and how to handle user input.

-### To declare a button control and handle its click event
+### To change background and forground colors and write and read line with the console

 1. Change background color
 2. Change foreground color